sfonua10/gatsby-portfolio/README.md

   </a>
 </p>
 <h1 align="center">
-  Cade Kynaston's Portfolio
+  Saia Fonua's Portfolio
 </h1>

 [![Netlify Status](https://api.netlify.com/api/v1/badges/3ffe71b5-c404-4b2c-83a3-ca0db6cb14e0/deploy-status)](https://app.netlify.com/sites/cade/deploys)

 My personal website I created using Gatsby, React and Netlify.
-[Check it out!](https://cade.codes)
+[Check it out!](https://saiafonua.com)

 ## Features
 I used the [`gatsby-transformer-json`](https://www.gatsbyjs.org/packages/gatsby-transformer-json/) Gatsby plugin to query the data for the site from the json folder in `/src/` and then build the site accordingly.